Getting Started with a Safety Razor

 Cleaning/Maintaining your Razor

-If you make sure your razor isn't left sitting in a puddle in the shower, you don’t really have too much to do with it to keep 'er good.
-I don’t even physically dry mine off after a shower, I just take it out (tipping out any water in the tray) and put it on a shelf to air dry.
+If you make sure your razor isn't left sitting in a puddle in the shower, you don’t really have much else you need to do.
+I don’t even physically dry mine off after a shower, I just take it out to air dry.

 And there you go!
 Let me know if you have any questions, and I'll update the blog!